 install.packages('lakemorpho') library('lakemorpho')

-To access the help pages (including a version of this manuscript) use.
+To access the help pages (including a version of this manuscript) use:

 help(package='lakemorpho')

 There are tentative plans to continue developing new functions for lakemorpho and these new features will be available first through the development version on GitHub at http://github.com/usepa/lakemorpho.

 To install and load the development version requires use of the devtools package.
 This may be done with: